jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE/bug_report.md

 > reported.
 This might include the lines of code that you have identified as
 > causing the bug, and potential solutions (and your opinions on their merits).

-## Attach minimal project
+## Attach a minimal project

-Attach a minimal project required to reproduce the issue.
+Attach a _minimal_ project required to reproduce the issue.

 > [!IMPORTANT]
 > Please attach it in **zip format** and DO NOT include your `node_modules` directory.